Workers’ Compensation Lawyer

 The short answer is yes.
 You have the right to file Form LWC-WC-1008 (Disputed Claim for Compensation) to initiate your appeal.
 Unless your employer and/or his or her insurer is willing to reach a settlement agreement, you will have to prepare for a hearing before a workers’ compensation judge.

 This process can be complicated and take six to nine months or longer if the case is appealed.
-That is why you need an experienced workers’ compensation attorney in Lafayette on your side.
+That is why you need an experienced workers’ compensation attorney in Louisiana on your side.
 If you have a valid claim, we are ready to help appeal this decision on your behalf if it resulted in the insurer:

 • Completely denying your claim